 - Are there a set of business focused applications that run on top of your mobile platform, provide by you or third parties?
 If so, describe the capabilities of these applications?

 - Can the capabilities of multiple applications be provided within a single environment, so users do not have to switch between multiple apps on the mobile device?

 - Can custom functionality that we have developed be easily integrated into any application and be upgraded?

-Whether your organisation is new to purchasing a mobile geospatial solution or you're looking to switch from your existing provider, this RFP template will help you select the right solution that fits your unique requirements and business goals.
+Whether your organisation is new to purchasing a mobile geospatial solution or you're looking to switch from your existing provider, this mobile geospatial RFP template will help to ensure you ask the most important questions.
+We hope you find this a useful resource in selecting the right solution and partner that fits your unique requirements and business goals.

 This blog post was originally published on December 18th, 2019.
 Updated July 15, 2021.